LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ### 3.4.
 Create a .env file

-We will create a .env file in the root of our project.
+We will create a .env file at the root of our project.
 We will store our [Alchemy API key](https://www.alchemy.com/) in this file and load it with the dotenv crate.

 You can use [Infura](https://infura.io/) instead of Alchemy, just replace the Alchemy API key with your Infura API key.